hansonmcoombs/training-basic_python/sphinx/source/conditional_statements.rst

 statement the code is indented by exactly 4 spaces be for the actions (print('clean the garage')).
 While this may seem pedantic, at the end of the day it creates much clearer, human readable code that is less prone to typos and other errors.

-Before we can get onto more complex conditional statements we need to talk about the conditional operators
+Before we can get onto more complex conditional statements we need to talk about the conditional operators:

 +------------+---------------------------+---------------------+
 | Operator   | meaning                   | applies to          |